 The 1980s were a very special decade for movies.
 It seems that no adventure film (such as "Raiders of the Lost Ark"), no action film (such as "Beverly Hills Cop") and no science fiction film (such as "Back to the Future") could do without a fair amount of sometimes unwarranted comedy and without being branded with cool catchphrases.
 "Star Trek: The Voyage Home" followed the general trend in the movie industry and was made into the probably funniest installment of Star Trek - movies and episodes combined.
 There are countless humorous situations and quotes in ST:TVH, such as Spock's silencing of the punk in the bus, Kirk's remark that Spock has taken too much "LDS", Chekov's "nuclear wessels", Scotty's attempt to talk into the computer mouse and Chekov's rescue from the hospital.
 I think that the crew's sometimes more and sometimes less successful attempts to adapt to the weird culture of the 20th century are close to being in the focus, rather than their mission to save the whales.
 But I think the movie wants to and can still be taken seriously.
 This is also good in light of the environmental concern, and I am very pleased that people refer to ST:TVH as "the one where they save the whales" still today, rather than "the one where they stumble through 20th century San Francisco".

-The high dose of humor, however, is part of the more general problem that ST:TVH does not continue at all in the vein of ST:TWOK and ST:TSFS.
+The high dose of humor, however, is part of the more general problem that ST:TVH does not continue at all in the vein of "The Wrath of Khan" and "The Search for Spock".
 It does not work as the third part of the trilogy.
 The two previous movies shared a common theme.
 But with the Genesis project being history, just like the planet of the same name and the Enterprise, and with the crew being in the 20th century for almost the complete movie, ST:TVH opens a whole new chapter.
-In addition, there is a strong contrast between James Horner's "humming space violin" score for ST:TWOK and ST:TSFS and the the "American march music" by Leonard Rosenman for ST:TVH.
+In addition, there is a strong contrast between James Horner's "humming space violin" score for "The Wrath of Khan" and "The Search for Spock" and the "American march music" by Leonard Rosenman for ST:TVH.

 Overall, ST:TVH has relatively little Star Trek in it.
 It is pleasant that for once a Star Trek movie can do without a villain (although the worst offenders don't even exist at the time) and it is good to see that a Star Trek story does not have to take place in space and does not need many science fiction elements.
-Still, I would have hoped for a bit more of science fiction in it besides the whale probe (basically a reissue of V'ger from ST:TMP) and the time travel (that is fraught with problems).
+Still, I would have hoped for a bit more of science fiction in it besides the whale probe (basically a reissue of V'ger from "The Motion Picture") and the time travel (that is fraught with problems).
 Perhaps the crew could have departed to the 20th century a bit later, or could have returned somewhat sooner?
 Regarding the fact that the crew should be be accustomed with time travel and its often catastrophic consequences by now, they are all extremely careless about their actions in the past.
 What are they thinking when they give away the formula for "transparent aluminium" or take Gillian Taylor with them?